 Yesterday, in comments, 14 organizations committed to government openness and accountability express concerns that certain provisions in a Department of Health and Human Services (HHS) proposed regulations could hinder the FOIA process.
 The comments provide recommendations on ways the regulations should go further to ensure greater access to public interest information.

-Coalition expresses concern over FBI proposal to exempt biometrics database from Privacy Act protections
+Coalition submits comments opposing FBI proposal to exempt controversial biometrics database from Privacy Act protections

 Today, OpenTheGovernment.org submitted comments -- endorsed by civil rights, human rights, immigrant rights, privacy and transparency organizations -- to the Department of Justice about proposed Privacy Act exemptions to the FBI’s biometrics database – the Next Generation Identification (NGI) system.
 The comments oppose the FBI proposal to exempt the NGI system from virtually every key provision of the Privacy Act.
 The comments call for stro